stefwalter/cockpit/doc/discovery.md

 The Cockpit dashboard wants to know about:

  * Machines: Various hosts to display, including virtual/container machines
- * Objects: Services or applications or service containers running on those machines
+ * Objects: Services, applications or service containers running on machines
- * Events: That happen to either machines or objects
+ * Alerts: That happen to either machines or objects

 'Machines' are things that (can/should/do) run a cockpit-bridge and are controlled independently.
 'Objects' run on those hosts.
 'Machines' can run on other machines (think virtual machines).
 Containers are worth calling out explicitly, some containers are service containers, and show up as 'objects'.
 Other containers are full blown machines (eg: running systemd inside them) and show up as 'machines'.
 See below for more examples.
-'Events' are things worth drawing the admins attention to.
+'Alerts' are things worth drawing the admins attention to.
 Generally high priority items, always related to a 'machine' or an 'object'.

 Each machine has the following properties.
 All are optional, although without